roman-milk/roman-milk.github.io/the-abbotts.md

  And then my plan came together.
 Five weeks after returning from our honeymoon I told Bobby I was pregnant.
 I swear, that boy acted like he'd just won the Nobel Prize.
 What I didn't tell Bobby was that the baby wasn't his.
 I went off the pill two months before the wedding, but whenever I made love to Bobby or fucked Jason or Bobby's father I had my diaphragm in.
 Until after the honeymoon.
 Then only Daddy Abbott got to plow my fertile fields without protection.

  Bobby would father all the rest of our children, but my first born would be my insurance against ever living poor again.
 If Bobby ever wanted to get rid of me - and he might since I wasn't going to give up Jason and I could possibly get caught - I'd have a little talk with Daddy Abbott who would no doubt see to it that I did not walk away empty handed.
 I was sure that he wouldn't want his wife and son to see the DNA test or know about his dalliance with his son's wife.
 Which by the way is still continuing.
 Daddy Abbott just loves fucking his pregnant daughter in law.
-Report_Story #1